Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 This beautiful campground is located on the hills overlooking the Gerbade Valley.
 It is one of the most remote campgrounds with multi-use trails used for cross-country skiing, hiking, and camping in a fragile environment.

-The park in winter is the most suitable place for ski trails and is a hidden nature reserve zone.
+In winter, the park is the most suitable place for ski trails and is a hidden nature reserve zone.

 It has campsites with picnic tables and a comfort station for visitors with a beautiful natural appeal; the place is known for its hiking trails throughout the hardwood forest.